jaclu/tmux-menus/docs/Modifications.md

 as long as [Validate Cache](/docs/Advanced.md#validate-cache) is enabled, or [Caching](/docs/Advanced.md#caching) is disabled.

-If this is not the case doing `rm [tmux-menus folder]/cache/items -rf` will cause all menus to be regenerated.
+If this is not the case doing `rm [tmux-menus folder]/cache/menus -rf` will cause all menus to be regenerated.

-At plugin init TMUX_MENUS_LOCATION is defined in the plugin initialization as a global environment variable, so it can always be used as the location of the plugin
+At plugin init TMUX_MENUS_LOCATION is defined in the plugin initialization as a global tmux environment variable, so it can always be used as the location of the plugin

 **Fast development with minimal hassle!**

-If an edited menu fails to load, you can run it directly from the command line to check for syntax errors:
+If an edited menu fails to load, you can run it directly from the command line to check for syntax errors.
+Be ware of the Limitation that the initial panes created at tmux startup will not have TMUX_MENUS_LOCATION, simplest is to create a nww pane, where this will be present, before running menus msnuslly.

 ```bash
 ./items/sessions.sh